Webpage last updated: September 16, 2021

 Campaign Finance Information

 By Florida law, campaigns, committees, and electioneering communications organizations are required to disclose detailed financial records of campaign contributions and expenditures.
-Chapter 106, Florida Statutes, regulates campaign financing for all candidates, including judicial candidates, political committees, electioneering communication organizations, affiliated party committees, and political parties.
+Chapter 106, Florida Statutes, regulates campaign financing for all candidates, including judicial candidates, political committees, electioneering communications organizations, affiliated party committees, and political parties.
 It does not regulate campaign financing for candidates for federal office.

 The laws governing campaign finance reporting and campaign financing limitations are complex.
 For more detail, please refer to Chapter 106, Florida Statutes, and the candidate and committee handbooks.